harryi3t/JSON-schema-validator/README.md

 Inspired from https://www.jsonschemavalidator.net/

-This also lets users to save their custom schema locally
+This also lets users to save their custom schema locally.